-If you’ve been freelancing for a longer amount of time, the topic of a retirement plan has probably crossed your mind at some point.
+If you’ve been freelancing for a longer amount of time, the topic of a retirement plan has probably crossed your mind at some point, between sending scope of work templates and drafting agreement templates.
 Knowing that planning your retirement is crucial for a peaceful and secure life down the road, it’s best to choose a plan of action sooner rather than later.

 As a freelance marketing automation geek, I know how income can vary and be unstable at times, it’s important to choose a retirement plan which can fit the needs of your monthly income.
 Budgeting should become daily part of your life, and enable you to normally function, while leaving room for saving.

 The one true thing no matter your plan of choice: you need to be disciplined and stay on track, just as you do with your freelance health insurance.

 As of 2017, a little over a third of the US workforce is freelancing.
 A third of the US workforce also has no retirement savings.
 Hopefully these two facts are not completely correlated, though there is bound to be some overlap.